 In all of the use cases above (and more), we are trying to use statistics to inform a decision, and standard deviation represents uncertainty.

-A high standard deviation means we cannot make strong conclusions.
-For example, if the standard deviation in our a/b test was close to infinity, any observation would be reasonably likely.
+When standard deviation is high, we need to see an extreme result in order to form a conclusion.
+For example, if the standard deviation in our a/b test was close to infinity, any observation would be reasonably likely to occur by chance .
 Conversely, if the standard deviation was near 0, any change in mean could reasonably be attributed to our experimental treatment.

 Because of this, modern measurement tools seek to reduce standard deviation in order to allow people to make decisions with more certainty.